serenorg/serendb/docs/rfcs/038-independent-compute-release.md

 ## Non-goals

 It's not the goal of this document to propose a design for some general-purpose release tool like Helm.
-The document considers how the current compute fleet is orchestrated at Neon.
+The document considers how the current compute fleet is orchestrated at SerenDB.
 Even if we later decide to split the control plane further (e.g., introduce a separate compute controller), the proposed release process shouldn't change much, i.e., the releases table and API will reside in one of the parts.